two green pens, and miracles,

 an aspiration, at least

-for me. these create
+for me. they each create

 little sounding boards

-from the past towards
+from the past from

-which to toss out ideas
+which ideas might

-might return, with
+come return, with

 which to brainstorm.